 Title IV-E Child Welfare Training Program

 The School of Social Work is part of a consortium of graduate social work programs in California to administer the Title IV-E Child Welfare Training Program.
-This program, administered by the California Social Work Education Center (CalSWEC), was created to prepare MSW students for careers in public child welfare service.
-The full-time program provides a number of student stipends ($18,500 per year) for two years of graduate school.
-In return for receiving a stipend, students must work in public child welfare for at least two years after they graduate.
+This program, administered by the California Title IV-E Program, was created to prepare MSW students for careers in public child welfare service within qualifying agencies including county public Child Welfare Services, Probation Department providing child welfare services, California Department of Social Services (CDSS) and/or Tribal Agencies/Urban Indian Agencies.
+The full-time program provides stipends of 25,000 per year for two years of graduate school.
+In return for receiving a stipend, students must work in a qualifying agency for a minimum of two years (24 months) post- graduation.

 Students who apply to the MSW program are also provided the opportunity to apply for the Title IV-E Child Welfare Training Program simultaneously.
 Applicants will go through a selection process that includes a panel interview.
 Priority is given to applicants who are current employees of county child welfare agencies and applicants who reflect the diversity of clients served by California’s public child welfare agencies.
 Students who receive the Title IV-E stipend award must attest that they have never been convicted of a felony or misdemeanor crime or any crime involving harm to children that would disqualify them from service in a county public child welfare services agency.
 All students must submit to live scan and criminal background checks via the Child Welfare Services/Case Management System (CWS/CMS) for second-year placement.
 Continuation of this program is subject to funding availability.